ckulka/docker-multi-arch-example/README.md

 To see how it's done in this repository, see

 - Prepare QEMU in a custom build phase hook, [hooks/pre_build](./hooks/pre_build)
-- Dockerfile to build an ARM image on `x86_64` (Docker Hub), [arm32v7.dockerfile](./arm32v7.dockerfile)
+- Dockerfile to build an `arm32v7` image on `x86_64` (Docker Hub), [arm32v7.dockerfile](./arm32v7.dockerfile)
+- Dockerfile to build an `arm64v8` image on `x86_64` (Docker Hub), [arm64v8.dockerfile](./arm64v8.dockerfile)

 ### Push multi-arch manifest automatically (Docker Hub)

-Once Docker Hub has published the `amd64` and `arm32v7` images, Docker Hub executes the `hooks/post_push` script.
+Once Docker Hub has published the `amd64` and `arm*` images, Docker Hub executes the `hooks/post_push` script.

-The script downloads the [manifest-tool](https://github.com/estesp/manifest-tool) and pushes the multi-arch manifest `multi-arch-manifest.yaml`, which - simply put - makes `ckulka/multi-arch-example:latest` a list containing references to the two platform variants.
+The script downloads the [manifest-tool](https://github.com/estesp/manifest-tool) and pushes the multi-arch manifest `multi-arch-manifest.yaml`, which - simply put - makes `ckulka/multi-arch-example:latest` a list containing references to the various platform variants.

 To see how it's done in this repository, see

 - Multi-arch manifest file, [multi-arch-manifest.yaml](./multi-arch-manifest.yaml)
-- Push the multi-arch manifest file in a Custom build phase hook, [hooks/post_push](./hooks/post_push)
+- Push the multi-arch manifest file in a custom build phase hook, [hooks/post_push](./hooks/post_push)

 ### Push the multi-arch manifest manually (manifest-tool)

-If you want to push the multi-arch manifest yourself using the manifest-tool, here are the steps that are executed on Docker Hub during the build to push a new multi-arch manifest:
+If you want to push the multi-arch manifest yourself using the manifest-tool, here are the steps:

 1. Create the mulit-arch manifest file, e.g. [multi-arch-manifest.yaml](./multi-arch-manifest.yaml)
 2. Download the manifest-tool